Quizlibet/react-redux-shopping-cart/README.md

 ## Use Guide:

 Once the app is loaded you will be routed to the <b>Store</b> page, where you are presented with a grid of available produce items.
 Click <b>Add to cart</b> under any item to add it to your shopping cart, displayed on the right side of the screen.
-The user can navigate back to the Store page at any time by pressing "Store" on the app bar.
+The user can navigate back to the Store page at any time by pressing <b>Store</b> on the app bar.

 Each item in the cart contains a thumbnail of its contents, its price, and a removal button.
 Pressing the removal button deletes the item from the cart and updates the count and price accordingly.
 The cart contains a constant element displaying the current number of items it contains, as well as an element containing the current total price of all said items.